Priyankar23/Interactive-To-Do-List-Application/README.md

 Edit Tasks: Modify the title of an existing task.
 Delete Tasks: Remove tasks from the list when they're no longer needed.
 Mark as Complete: Track progress by marking tasks as completed.
-Persistent Storage: Tasks are stored locally in your browser using LocalStorage (optional).

 Technologies Used
 Frontend: ReactJS
 Styling: CSS